drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	] <emptyCirclyProp_thrm>

-	@emptyCirclyProp_thrm is the key ingredient in the the Delaunay triangulation algorithms we are going to use.
+	@emptyCirclyProp_thrm is the key ingredient in the Delaunay triangulation algorithms we are going to use.
 This is because instead of having to compare angles, as would be demanded by @delaunay_def, we are allowed to only perform a computation, involving finding a circumcicle and performing one comparison which would involve determining whether the